-1. With existing passive protection (such as cross bucks and/or stop signs) at the crossing a safety project would install train-activated warning devices.
-Usually, warning bells, flashing lights, overhead cantilevers with flashing lights, and gates, and constant warning time are installed.
+- With existing passive protection (such as cross bucks and/or stop signs) at the crossing a safety project would install train-activated warning devices.
+Usually, warning bells, flashing lights, overhead cantilevers with flashing lights, gates, and constant warning time are installed.

-2. With existing train-activated protection (such as flashing lights and/or gates), a safety project would upgrade the existing signal equipment, add four-quadrant gates, install an overhead cantilever with flashing lights, upgrade circuitry to add constant warning time, modernize adjacent highway traffic signals, add a median barrier (to prevent motorists from driving around lowered gates) or other enhancements to reduce crash risk at the highway rail crossing.
+- With existing train-activated protection (such as flashing lights and/or gates), a safety project would upgrade the existing signal equipment, add four-quadrant gates, install an overhead cantilever with flashing lights, upgrade circuitry to add constant warning time, modernize adjacent highway traffic signals, add warning bells, add a median barrier (to prevent motorists from driving around lowered gates) or other enhancements to reduce crash risk at the highway rail crossing.

-Section 130 improvements require no matching funds by local government authorities.
-With the current level of federal funding, the number of Section 130 crossing upgrades in Indiana is roughly 20-23 crossings per year.
+With the current level of federal funding, the number of Section 130 crossing upgrades in Indiana is roughly 20 crossings per year.

 A rail-highway crossing is unique in that it constitutes the intersection of two very different transportation modes.
 The hazard index is a measure of the potential for crashes (or predicted number of crashes per year) at the rail-highway crossing.
 The FRA safety database serves as the source of information for train traffic and accident history at all crossings.
 The hazard index is based on many factors including the number trains and vehicles at the crossing, the number of main tracks, is the road surface type, maximum train speed, and the number of highway lanes.